lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Refactored to use MartinThomson github template.
 * Made this document standalone by folding in the minimum necessary content from composite-keys and dropping the cross-reference to composite-sigs.
+* Added a paragraph describing how to reconstitute component SPKIs.
 * Added an Implementation Consideration about FIPS validation where only one component algorithm is FIPS-approved.
 * Shortened the abstract (moved some content into Intro).
 * Brushed up the Security Considerations.